-Unless otherwise specified, failure to comply with any mandatory provision of this Section is a Class G violation and may be subject to penalties provided in Section 5.2, Enforcement Penalty Schedule
+Unless otherwise specified, failure to comply with any mandatory provision of this Section is a Class G violation and may be subject to penalties provided in Section 5.2, Enforcement Penalty Schedule.

 - A. Operators must regularly deploy ambassadors and/or street teams to inform users on safety and appropriate device use (including parking).
-Ambassador teams should be clearly identifiable as operator staff. - B. Operators must participate in or host at minimum two (2) community events or community/stakeholder meetings per quarter. - C. Half (4 per year) of the community events or community/ stakeholder meetings must be targeted toward engaging low-income or other disadvantaged community members. - D. It is preferred that operators conduct outreach in multiple languages. - E. Operators must host at minimum two (2) learn to ride education opportunities per year. - F. Operators must provide a plan for community outreach and engagement that must be approved by City staff which must include but not be limited to: - 1) Ambassador/ street teams' engagement activities and schedules Planned presentation, activities, and event with community-based organizations (CBO), business improvement districts (BIDS), and other key stakeholders. - G. Operators must on a monthly basis report information from this outreach to inform problem-solving efforts, including, but not limited to, the number of people, time length, location, and general comments from community member of engagement. - H. It is preferred that the Operators coordinate with the City and financially contribute in order to establish broad reaching education and riding etiquette campaigns to help inform users of appropriate rider behavior.
+Ambassador teams should be clearly identifiable as operator staff. - B. Operators must participate in or host at minimum six (6) community events or community/stakeholder meetings per year. - C. Half (per year) of the community events or community/ stakeholder meetings must be targeted toward engaging low-income or other disadvantaged community members. - D. It is preferred that operators conduct outreach in multiple languages. - E. Operators must host at minimum two (2) learn to ride education opportunities per year. - F. Operators shall provide to the City a plan for community outreach and engagement that shall include ambassador/street teams' engagement activities and schedules, along with planned presentation, activities, and event with community-based organizations (CBO), business improvement districts (BIDS), and other key stakeholders. - G. Operators must on a monthly basis report information from this outreach to inform problem-solving efforts, including, but not limited to, the number of people, time length, location, and general comments from community member of engagement. - H. It is preferred that the Operators coordinate with the City and financially contribute in order to establish broad reaching education and riding etiquette campaigns to help inform users of appropriate rider behavior.